WHAT IS A VOLUNTEER VACATION?

 Crew size varies depending on the number of sign-ups and the project location, but a typical crew size is around 12 people including the crew leader.
 This is due to Forest Service wilderness regulations capping group size at 12.

-In 2021 our crew sizes will depend on what our COVID safety protocols determine.
-Most crews will likely be smaller than 12.
+In 2022 our crew sizes will depend on what our COVID safety protocols determine.
+Most crews will likely be around 10 people.

 - WTA members: $250